FlamingLeo/MolSim/README.md

 If the dependencies are not already installed, they will be automatically fetched via CMake during the build process.

+> [!TIP]
-**NOTE**: It is recommended to pre-install the libraries before building to speed up compilation and reduce the size of the `build` folder.
+> It is recommended to pre-install the libraries before building to speed up compilation and reduce the size of the `build` folder.

+> [!IMPORTANT]
-¹: Xerces-C++ is REQUIRED to be installed beforehand.
+> ¹: Xerces-C++ is REQUIRED to be installed beforehand.

 ## Getting Started